GuangyuanHao/guangyuanhao.github.io/index.md

 ## Research Interests

 - **Safe and trustworthy AI**: Emphasis on robustness, including out-of-distribution generalization, and interpretability, such as causal reasoning.
-- **Multimodal Learning**: Investigation of theoretical analysis and practical applications, while addressing critical safety concerns such as fairness, robustness, and interpretability in this domain.
+- **Multimodal Learning**: Investigation of theoretical analysis and practical applications, such as healthcare and AI safety issues.